linode/docs/docs/applications/containers/kubernetes/how-to-deploy-a-cluster-with-lke/index.md

 1. The Kubernetes listing page will appear and you will no longer see your deleted cluster.

 ## Next Steps

-Now that you have a running LKE cluster, you can refer to the following guides to learn how to start deploying a workload to your cluster:
+Now that you have a running LKE cluster, you can start deploying workloads to it.
+Refer to our other guides to learn more:

  - [How to Support a Static Site with Linode Kubernetes Engine]()
  - [Create and Deploy a Docker Container Image to a Kubernetes Cluster](/docs/applications/containers/kubernetes/deploy-container-image-to-kubernetes/)